ConnorGDevelopment/amberfall-rpg-system/Chapter 0 - The Basics.md

 Skill Checks are used for when practice or training would meaningfully influence the outcome and/or the task would be challenging or even impossible for someone without experience.

-> A Lifeguard's training in CPR significantly impacts their ability to resuscitate an unconscious person more than their physical strength.
+> A Lifeguard's training in CPR significantly impacts their ability to resuscitate an unconscious person more than their lung capacity.

 To resolve a Stat Check, roll a d100.
 If you rolled a number equal to or less than your score in the Stat then you succeed.
 If you rolled a number greater than your score in the Stat than you fail.